fle-internal/lex/docs/TOPIC_TREE.md

 - id
 - parent_id
 - ancestor_ids
+- description # empty string
+- contains

+(we knowingly won't be storing the following for now):
 - node_slug
 - topic_page_url
 - extended_slug

-(we knowingly won't be storing the following for now):
-- description
 - icon_src
 - in_knowledge_map
 - x_pos
 - y_pos
-- contains

 ### If we match a video it gets handled by `video_handler`